 At Keimoes, the Orange River flows at its widest.
 The Tierberg Nature Reserve offers spectacular views of the Keimoes Valley and the many islands in the Orange River.
 The original irrigation canal system is still in use.
-The Orange River Wine Cellar Co-op's largest cellar is situated here.
+The Orange River Wine Cellars largest cellar is situated here.